Football keeps it close with the Sun Devils through the storm - SUU News

 Third quarter

 When the second half finally started, both offenses struggled.
 There were a combined five punts in a row between the two until SUU finally broke through.
 Red-shirt senior quarterback Justin Miller completed a 52-yard pass to wide receiver Isaiah Wooden.
 Just three plays later, Miller completed a pass to receiver Zach Mitchell for the score.
-Just like that, it was a one=possession game with 49 seconds remaining in the third.
+Just like that, it was a one-possession game with 49 seconds remaining in the third.

 Fourth quarter